Job-Advisor-project/FrontEnd/planning/backlog.md

 ### As a User

-- I would like to see the organization's [Job advisor] name
+- I would like to see the organization's [Job advisor] name so that I can identify the website easily and navigate to the home page from any pages.

-  - [ ] _there is a prominent logo at the top of the web page_
+  - [ ] _there is a prominent logo at the top of the web page same as link to the home page in the header_

 - I would like to easily accessing the page/information of the organization(Job advisor).

   - [ ] _there should be a navbar to aid visitors in navigate the page in the website._

 - I would like to know more information about the organization (job advisor)